Labor Day starts with $70+ in savings on Coursera Plus. Save 40% for 3 months.

 Having the right technical skills on your resume can open up opportunities for work as a game developer.
 Two common skills you’ll find on job listings are experience with game development engines and the ability to code (often in C# or C++).

-Unity: A cross-platform game engine that allows you to develop 2-D and 3-D games.
+• Unity: A cross-platform game engine that allows you to develop 2D and 3D games.
 Unity is particularly popular for indie and mobile games.
 It’s free for students and for personal use, so you can start creating games (and gaining experience) before you get hired.

-Unreal Engine: Initially developed for first-person shooters, Unreal has grown into a 3-D creation platform used for games across a range of platforms.
+• Unreal Engine: Initially developed for first-person shooters, Unreal has grown into a 3D creation platform used for games across a range of platforms.
 Unreal uses C++ as its programming language.

-Video content and animation: Zippia reports that 48.4 percent of game designers add “video content” as a skill on their resumes, and animation appears on 30 percent of resumes [4].
+• Video content and animation: Zippia reports that 48.4 percent of game designers add “video content” as a skill on their resumes, and animation appears on 30 percent of resumes [5].

 As you develop your own games, add them to your portfolio.
-This shows potential employers what you’re capable of doing and can help you stand out from other candidates.
+This shows potential employers what you’re capable of doing and can help set you apart from other candidates.
 Gaining experience as a game developer can help your resume stand out from other potential applicants.
 Internships and entry-level programmer experience are good places to start, but you can also work on independent projects or contribute to open-source projects to round out your portfolio.
 Contributing to projects independently or with an open-source team can effectively hone your programming skills and showcase your talent to potential employers.

 If you're interested in working in game development, you'll need to know how to use certain software and tools.
 Common examples of tools used by game developers include:

-Game engines: Unity, Unreal Engine, and Godot.
+Game engines: Unity, Unreal Engine, and Godot

-Programming languages: C++, C#, and Python.
+Programming languages: C++, C#, and Python

-Audio tools: FMOD and Audacity.
+Audio tools: FMOD and Audacity

 If you have a passion for games and enjoy blending technology and creativity, there are some steps you can take to help you get established in the gaming industry.
 While you’re still building skills, you could become a play tester to help debug code.
 Quality assurance (QA) testers systematically test games for any flaws or bugs.
 This entry-level role can be a good way to gain experience (and get established) in the gaming industry.
 As you learn, you could also become a junior or associate-level developer.